Gabitoto/Gabitoto/README.md

 <picture> <img align="right" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" width = 250px></picture>

-👋 I am an advanced student of the Technical Degree in Data Processing and Analysis.
+👋 I am an advanced student of the BSc in Data Science.
 I am passionate about learning new technologies and specializing in Data Science and Data Engineering to build innovative solutions for real-world challenges.

 - 🚀 Currently working on, learning, and expanding my skill set in data engineering, big data technologies, ETL processes, and cloud data platforms.
 - 🤝 Open for collaborations in data engineering and data infrastructure projects.